davidrbourke/hardware-inventory-manager/README.md

 # hardware-inventory-manager

-Multi-tenant website for managing hardware assets in organisations
+A multi-tenant website for managing hardware assets in an organisation and managing requests for equipment upgrades.

+## Getting Started

+### Prerequisites
+Visual Studio 2015 or above
+SQL Server

+### Installing
+Clone the project from github.
+Open in visual studio.
+Create the database using EF migrations command update-database Login as admin.